regulatorystudies/Reg-Stats/data/major_rules/README.md

 ### Automated Program

 1. Determine whether the data files and charts can be incremented by another year.
 The data for the prior presidential year can be updated on or after the first business day of February.
+    - After a presidential transition, update the `END_OF_ADMIN` and `PRESIDENTIAL_ADMINS` constants at the top of the `process_data.py` script.

-2. Ensure whether Python and the relevant packages are installed on your computer's environment (see instructions below on setting up your environment).
+1. Ensure whether Python and the relevant packages are installed on your computer's environment (see instructions below on setting up your environment).

-3. Run the program (two methods):
+1. Run the program (two methods):
     - As Python scripts
       - In the `cradb/` folder, run `scraper.py` and `process_data.py` as scripts from the command line or your preferred IDE.
       - Follow the prompts that appear.